 - Fever or chills

-As with any drug treatment, be sure to follow the guidance of a doctor or clinic to manage symptoms and ensure safety.
+As with any drug treatment, it’s important to follow the guidance of a doctor or clinic to manage symptoms and ensure safety.

 Get More Information

-If you are struggling with opioid addiction and considering treatment, we can help.
-Contact our caring, expert staff today to find out more about getting started with your recovery.
+If you are struggling with opioid addiction and considering treatment, The Recovery Village is here to help.
+Contact us today to learn more about opioid addiction treatment programs that can help you get started on your recovery journey.